pan-arcadia/pannotes/ideas.md

 - [ ] Update terminal prompt on Jupiter.
 - [ ] vim --version | grep clipboard
 - [ ] :helpgrep <linebreak>
+- [ ] Learn how to use variables in .bashrc.

 ## Open Vim help in a verticle split window